Clomid (clomiphene citrate)

 What if I miss a dose?

-If on the same day, you may usually inject dose as soon as you remember, however, contact your physician immediately for instructions.
+If on the same day, you may usually take a dose as soon as you remember, however, contact your physician immediately for instructions.
 Do not double the dose on your own.
 Speak to your physician.

 How Effective is Clomid?